Pre-Courant Algebroids: Preliminaries

 \subsection{Almost Lie algebroids}

-As we will encounter almost Lie algebroids in this paper, it is worth recalling the definition. \begin{definition} An \emph{almost Lie algebroid} is a triple $(E, \rho, [~,~])$ where \begin{enumerate} \item $\pi : E \rightarrow M$ is a vector bundle (in the category of supermanifolds); \item $\rho : E \rightarrow \sT M$ is a vector bundle morphism covering the identity on $M$, known the anchor; \item $[~,~] : \Sec(E) \times \Sec(E) \rightarrow \Sec(E)$ is a (graded) skewsymmetric bi-linear map, i.e.,
+As we will encounter skew and almost Lie algebroids in this paper it is worth recalling the definitions (see for example \cite{Grabowski:2011,Grabowski:1999}). \begin{definition} A \emph{skew algebroid} is a triple $(E, \rho, [-,-])$ where: \begin{enumerate} \item $\pi : E \rightarrow M$ is a vector bundle (in the category of supermanifolds); \item $\rho : E \rightarrow \sT M$ is a vector bundle morphism covering the identity on $M$, known as the anchor; \item $[-,-] : \Sec(E) \times \Sec(E) \rightarrow \Sec(E)$ is a (graded) skew-symmetric bilinear map, i.e.,